 Green Mountain Self-Advocates’ guide to COVID-19 has easy-to-understand information about COVID-19 and important information about your rights.

-The Self Advocacy Resource and Technical Assistance Center’s Plain Language Information on Coronavirus booklet has need-to-know information about COVID-19 in 11 languages.
+The Self Advocacy Resource and Technical Assistance Center’s Plain Language Information on Coronavirus has need-to-know information about COVID-19 in 11 languages.

 The BPDD Self Determination COVID-19 playlist has five videos that give tips on staying healthy and safe.